speakeztech/mlir-tutorial/docs/tutorials/12-dataflow-analysis.md

 - "Is this expression already computed somewhere?"
 - "Could this pointer alias that one?"

-But you can't just execute the program and observe—the compiler runs at compile time, before the program has inputs.
+But you can't just execute the program and observe, the compiler runs at compile time, before the program has inputs.

 **Dataflow analysis** solves this by **propagating abstract information** through the program's control flow graph.
 Instead of executing with concrete values, you reason with abstract properties that hold across all possible executions.